-Coffee is a staple in the American culture.
+Coffee is a staple in American culture.
 It fuels our mornings, our commutes, our workdays, and even our casual afternoons.
 Coffee can also be a great way to enhance social interactions and conversations.
-There are so many terms used to describe coffee that even the most well-versed barista can get confused.
+Unfortunately, many terms describe coffee that even the most well-versed barista can get confused about.
 Here are some of the most common words and phrases related to coffee.

 Slang Terms for Coffee